lexicoder11/web-container-project/README.md

    - Check AWS Amplify and ECS for deployment statuses and logs.

 3. **Troubleshoot Issues:**
-   - Use CloudWatch logs to diagnose and troubleshoot any issues with the integrations.
+   - Use CloudWatch logs to diagnose and troubleshoot any issues.

 ## Conclusion